turbot/steampipe-mod-aws-perimeter/perimeter/docs/network_general_access.md

 - What resources are not provisioned within a VPC?
 - What ELB application load balancers do not have WAF enabled?
-- What VPCs are peered with untrusted accounts?
+- What VPCs have peered with untrusted accounts?